 What happens to your kids if you don’t make a Will?

 1) If you haven’t made a Will and meet with a fatal accident or whatever, and either both parents die or are unable to act (see our section on Lasting Powers of Attorney), do you think your next of kin take charge?
-If you do, you are wrong.
+If you do, you are wrong: Social Service and the Courts do.
 Contact us for help!

 If you don’t make one which appoints Guardians to look after your children in these sad circumstances, they could be dragged out of the family home to live with strangers until their fate is decided.
 Maybe this isn’t what you want.
 So make a Will – don’t leave Social Services in charge of your children.
 They always use their best efforts, but they don’t have the faintest idea which of you family or friends would be a wise choice.
 They may be fooled by the most unsuitable person you can think of.
 Appearances can be deceptive, and Social Workers have very busy workloads.